 The St John Vianney Library is a friendly and inviting space, designed to meet the students’ recreational reading needs as well as providing a variety of resources to support and enhance the curriculum.

-The library is staffed three days a week, Tuesday, Wednesday and Thursday with each class having one hour lessons.
+The library is staffed two days a week, Tuesday and Thursday with each class having one hour lessons.
 During this time students participate in activities designed to promote appreciation of quality literature and development of information literacy skills.
 In addition to encouraging a love of reading through regular borrowing, lessons also include the Health units from the Australian Curriculum.

 Each year the library celebrates the Children’s Book Council of Australia’s Book Week, with activities and competitions based around the short-listed books.
 Students and staff celebrate Book Week by dressing up as favourite book characters and inviting family members and grandparents to share the fun.